Mirovic1/portfolio/README.md

 ## Get In Touch

-I’m always open to discussing new projects, creative ideas, or opportunities to collaborate.
+I’m always open to discuss about new projects, creative ideas, or opportunities to collaborate.
 Feel free to reach out via email at vuk.mirovic.ets@gmail.com or connect with me on Discord [@mirovic].

 Thank you for visiting my portfolio!